 AUTHORIZATION: Rivers and Harbors Act of 1919 (P.L.
 656-323), modified in 1935 (P.L.
 74-409), 1950 (P.L.
 81-516) and 1965 (P.L.
 89-298).

 COMMERCE: This asset serves as a Harbor of Refuge during severe storms.
-This asset also supports the New Jersey State Police Marine Law Bureau Station at Sea Bright, NJ, and recreational boating, including at least a dozen commercial marinas located throughout the tidal basin.
+This asset also supports recreational boating, including at least a dozen commercial marinas located throughout the tidal basin.
 The SeaStreak Ferry Terminal operating at Highlands, NJ, adjacent to the 12-foot federal channel, provides annual public ferry service between Highlands, NJ and Manhattan, NY.

 CONTACT: